top of page

 Emilia Roberts | Master's Student

 I study the effects of forest fragmentation and climate change on bird behavior and conservation in the Brazilian Amazon.
-Specifically, my masters research investigates whether or not Amazonian birds use microclimate refugia, small scale climatically stable locations, in the dry season to buffer themselves from the adverse effects of forest fragmentation and climate change.
+Specifically, I investigate whether or not Amazonian birds use microclimate refugia, small scale climatically stable locations, in the dry season to buffer themselves from the adverse effects of forest fragmentation and climate change.
 By isolating the effects of microclimate changes such as understory drying on behavioral adjustments, I aim to understand how biodiversity responds to climatic change in the Amazon rainforest and beyond.

 Prior to coming to GMU I held a variety of banding positions in the neotropics in countries such as Brazil, Costa Rica, and Peru, and worked as a video editor for National Geographic's Photo Ark.